Information on students with some teaching through Welsh and academic staff who are able to teach through Welsh for September 2018 to August 2019.

 One third of students in Wales, who consider themselves fluent in Welsh, were studying part of their degree through Welsh.
 1 in every 15 fluent Welsh speakers were studying mainly through Welsh (120 credits in Welsh).

-- The number of academic staff able to teach in Welsh has increased 38% over the last 6 years, although has dropped by 9% this year compared to last year.
+The number of academic staff able to teach in Welsh has increased 21% over the last 7 years.

-- The number actually teaching has changed little.
+The number actually teaching has changed little.
 The numbers of Welsh medium staff has remained constant.
-This is despite the Coleg Cymraeg providing less funding through its staffing scheme this year, suggesting that institutions are funding the posts themselves.

-Welsh language in higher education institutions, September 2017 to August 2018 , file type: PDF, file size: 763 KB
+Welsh language in higher education institutions, September 2018 to August 2019 , file type: PDF, file size: 1 MB

 Datasets and interactive tools